Home | About USIG | What's New | Events

 Individuals are eligible for tax credits for donations to public utility organizations, associations of general interest, and religious organizations authorized to receive contractual donations.
 Tax credits are calculated at 66% of the value of the donation, and an individual’s total tax credits for one year may not exceed 20% of their taxable income.
 Employees of a commercial entity that make a donation to a corporate foundation founded by their employer are eligible for this tax credit.[14]

 Individuals are also eligible for tax credits for donations to certain charitable organizations that serve the needy.
-Such tax credits are calculated at 75% of the value of the donation, not to exceed €470.
-[15] Donations over this amount are eligible for a tax credit calculated at 66% of the donation and not to exceed 20% of the individual’s annual income.
-As is the case with legal entities, individuals may report excess amounts to the tax authorities, which will be credited against the their taxes on a carry-forward basis for the subsequent five years.
+Such tax credits are calculated at 75% of the value of the donation, not to exceed €521.
+[20] Donations over this amount are eligible for a tax credit calculated at 66% of the donation and not to exceed 20% of the individual’s annual income.
+As is the case with legal entities, individuals may report excess amounts to the tax authorities, which will be credited against their taxes on a carry-forward basis for the following five years.

 Tax on Contractual Donations (“Registration Fees” – Droits d’enregistrement)

-• Associations that finance electoral campaigns; and
+Associations that finance electoral campaigns;

-• Associations financing political parties.
-[18]
+Associations financing political parties; and [23]

 In order to receive contractual donations, these organizations must receive prior administrative approval.

 Public utility foundations, such as the Fondation de France, are able to receive contractual donations on behalf of associations that do not otherwise qualify to receive contractual donations.
 To do so, the public utility foundation maintains an account for the recipient organization.
-Contributors are able to use these accounts to make donations, including contractual donations, which the beneficiary would otherwise be unable to receive.

 Simple donations are tax-exempt.
 Contractual donations, however, are subject to registration fees [19] unless the donations are granted to:

-• Ppublic utility organizations whose revenue is exclusively allocated to scientific, cultural or artistic, environmental or charitable purposes, or animal protection;
+Public utility organizations whose revenue is exclusively allocated to scientific, cultural or artistic, environmental or charitable purposes, or animal protection;

 C. Value Added and Turnover Taxes

-• Hospitilization expenses for health care organizations;
+Hospitalization expenses for health care organizations;

-• Services that social, cultural, educational, sports, philosophical, religious, political, patriotic, and civic organizations, as well as professional unions provide for their members; and
+Services that social, cultural, educational, sports, philosophical, religious, political, patriotic, and civic organizations, as well as professional unions, provide for their members; and

-If an NGO uses its assets to further for-profit and not-for-profit activities, however, any VAT exemptions to which it is entitled are calculated as a pro rata ratio of the organization’s income from its VAT-exempt and non-exempt activities (Article 212, Appendix 2, Tax Code).
+If an NPO uses its assets to further for-profit and not-for-profit activities, however, any VAT exemptions to which it is entitled are calculated as a pro rata ratio of the organization’s income from its VAT-exempt and non-exempt activities (Article 212, Appendix 2, Tax Code).

 D. Import Duties

-• Goods, not to exceed €12,200 in value per year, received free of charge and used for fundraising at occasional charity events that benefit of needy persons;
+Goods, not to exceed €13,000 in value per year, received free of charge and used for fundraising at occasional charity events that benefit needy persons;

-• Donated equipment and office materials, not to exceed €6,100 per year, that will serve an organization’s operational needs, or charitable or philanthropic objectives;
+Donated equipment and office materials, not to exceed €6,000 per year, that will serve an organization’s operational needs, or charitable or philanthropic objectives;

 Other categories of goods exempt from customs include: